mikestead/bitbucket-semver/README.md

 npm version $semverVersion
 ```

+#### Docker

+The tool is also available as a [Docker image](https://hub.docker.com/r/stead/bitbucket-semver).

+    docker run --rm stead/bitbucket-semver --help

 ### Versioning

 Bitbucket Semver works based on the previous highest *non pre-release* tag of your repository.
 We'll call this a *base* tag.